DH2LM/TBTracker-STM32duino/README.md

 - [X] Get GPS running
 - [ ] Add documentation on how to get the STM32 Programmer running
 - [ ] Implement code for BME280 sensor
-- [ ] Implement code for reading battery voltage from ADC and convert the ADC value into the voltage
+- [X] Implement code for reading battery voltage from ADC and convert the ADC value into the voltage
+- [ ] Add functionality for Horus to report climbing speed, travel speed, temperature